 Using the contributions calculator

-Up to the 15 January 2019, the calculator can be used to calculate the 2018 rates.
+Up to the 15 January 2021, the calculator at the bottom of the page can be used to calculate the 2019 rates.

 The calculator can:

 calculate the amount of primary (employee) contribution that you may deduct from an employee’s gross earnings